FaresQawasmi/FaresQawasmi/README.md

 🎓 Rocking my fourth year in Computer Science at Princess Sumaya University for Technology.

-🌌 Passionate about software development, diving deep into the digital cosmos, and crafting web applications that are out of this world!
+🌌 Passionate about software development, crafting robust web applications, and exploring the digital frontier.

-🔭 Currently mastering the arts of problem-solving!
+🔭 Currently mastering the art of problem-solving!

-🤖 Eager to join forces on open-source space missions, digital innovations, or just a fun coding challenge.
+🤖 Eager to join forces on open-source missions and digital innovations.

 🪐 Beam me up via fares.qawasmi@ymail.com or connect through LinkedIn!